R4CHI7/harbor-coding-project/SOLUTION.md

 * Slots need to be created manually.
 An API is provided for the same.
 This can be automated using a cron job.
 * The logs produced by the system are not structured.
 * The error messages returned by the APIs are not masked some times and may report messages directly from the database, in some cases.
 * Some corner unit test cases are skipped.
-A couple of APIs don't have unit tests at all.
+A couple of APIs don't have any unit tests.

 ### Running the code